Abstracts of Kurosaki's English Publications, 3

 Abstract: This paper investigates the growth performance of agriculture in India, Pakistan, and Bangladesh in the twentieth century.
 The use of unusually long-term data that correspond to the current borders for the period 1901-2002 and the focus on crop shifts as a source of growth distinguish this study from the existing ones.
 The empirical results show a sharp discontinuity between the pre- and the post- independence periods in all three countries: growth rates in total output, labor productivity, and land productivity rose from zero or very low figures to significantly positive levels, which were sustained throughout the post-independence period.
 The improvement in aggregate land productivity explained the most of this output growth, of which approximately one third was attributable to shifts to more lucrative crops.

-Abstract: Using microdata from the National Election Study of the 2004 parliamentary elections in India, we empirically examine the impact of political reservation for disadvantaged castes and tribes on voting behavior.
-We find that in a reserved constituency, where only members of the disadvantaged castes can stand for election, voters of the disadvantaged castes are encouraged to vote.
+Abstract: This paper empirically examines the impact of political reservation for disadvantaged groups on voting behavior.
+Using microdata from the National Election Study of the 2004 parliamentary elections in India, we find that in a reserved constituency, where only members of the disadvantaged castes can stand for election, voters of the disadvantaged castes are encouraged to vote.
 On the other hand, the system of constituency reservation does not have any impact on the turnout of voters belonging to other groups, including relatively upper caste voters.
-These voters, however, tend to change political party to vote for in reserved constituencies.
-These findings imply that there is a general acceptance of political reservation in the Indian electoral system.
+This finding suggests that political reservation does not crowd out the electoral participation of other groups.
+These voters, however, tend to vote for the right-wing political party in reserved constituencies.
+This implies a possibility that the political reservation might provoke a social cleavage along castes in Indian politics.

 Hidayat Ullah Khan, Takashi Kurosaki, and Ken Miura "The Effectiveness of Community-Based Development in Poverty Reduction: A Descriptive Analysis of a Women-Managed NGO in Rural Pakistan", September 2011.